 Pennsylvania has a flawed ‘matching system’ where the state threatens to revoke the business licenses of individuals who do not file income tax returns.
 On at least two occasions I successfully pointed out that the holding of a business license doe not necessarily trigger the requirement to file a state income tax return.
 On the other hand, states have been successful in taxing the income of former and part-time residents.
 Some states, like PA and NJ, have tax reciprocity agreements that affect this area of law.

 I’ve worked for CPA firms and non-professional clients in multiple states.
 Both Pennsylvania and New Jersey Boards have opened investigations about my licensing status.
 One complaint was launched simply because I asked a theoretical question to the State Board of Accountancy about a business arrangement I was considering!
 Both issues are now resolved.
-I need to be especially careful in this area and I obsess over the details.
-The laws are complex.
-The stakes are high for a CPA who unintentionally misinterprets the law even.
+I need to be especially careful in this area and I obsess over the details now.
+I’ve learned that these laws are complex.
+The stakes are potentially high for a CPA who unintentionally misinterprets licensing law.
 The AICPA developed an online tool called at www.cpamobility.org to help CPAs understand these laws.

 I have plenty more examples of how residency and domicile affect other aspects of business and law.
 But I think the point is made: multi-state residents should not take the issue lightly.